rehierl/node-tree-outliner/3-basic-design/3-5-1-associations.md

 Note that the focus of this term is on the second part (i.e. has no ancestor that is (strictly or loosely) associated with the corresponding section).

-Note that a section's first content node still and always is a top-level node.
-A section can therefore still be loosely understood as a sequence of siblings.
+Note that any node can still be a top-level node to multiple sections.
+Because of that, any section can still be loosely described as a sequence of siblings.

 Applying this clarified definition, and associating each node with one section only, has the following effect: (1) Nodes `n1-9` all are top-level nodes of `s0`, and (2) nodes `n2-9` all are top-level nodes of `s1`.

-Note that any node can still be a top-level node to multiple sections.
+**CLARIFICATION**
+A section's first content node always is a strictly associated top-level node.

+That is, because the declared section will always be the new current, least significant section.
+And, because of that, the declared section will always be used to associate the section's first content node.